predatorx7/loggerli/README.md

 - `Level.FINER`
 - `Level.FINEST`

-Then, listen on the `onRecord` stream for `LogRecord` events.
+Then, listen on the `onRecord` that returns a [Listenable] for `LogRecord` events.
 The `LogRecord` class has various properties for the message, error, logger name, and more.

 ## Logging messages

 Create a `Logger` with a unique name to easily identify the source of the log messages.

 ```python
 log = Logger.create('MyClassName')
 ```

 When logging more complex messages, you can pass a closure instead that will be evaluated only if the message is actually logged:

 ```dart
 log.fine(lambda: [1, 2, 3, 4, 5])